Introduction

 - Liquid waterproofing membranes can be applied directly to the concrete and around the drain for seamless protection.

-- Fabric sheet membranes, which are laid down and then bonded with thin-set mortar, offer another robust option.
+- Fabric sheet membranes, which are laid down and bonded with thin-set mortar, offer another robust option.

 - Applying the Waterproofing Membrane: